 There are not many reasons I could convince people to rewatch the prequels to Star Wars, that don’t involve a ransom note.
-However, while recently rewatching them myself, (in preparation for the new Star Wars: The Rise Of Skywalker) I realized something I’ve never seen before.
+However, rewatching to find out why Obi Wan is Luke’s father is a must.
+While recently rewatching them myself, (in preparation for the new Star Wars: The Rise Of Skywalker I realized something I’ve never seen before.
 Obi Wan and Padme were absolutely dating behind Anakin’s back!
 After watching all the movies there was one part that I couldn’t figure out.
 Why was Anakin so mad at Obi Wan?
-They were brothers, mentors, and teachers, the best of friends and then the 180 degree turn into mortal enemies.
+They were brothers, mentors, and teachers, the best of friends, and then the 180 degree turn into mortal enemies.
 It seemed so out of left field.
 Unless of course his best friend in the world and the only person he thought he could trust, betrayed him.

 If you find this hard to believe it’s probably only because you don’t have extra voices helping you reason things out.
 Allow me.
 In episode one when Anakin and Padme first meet in Watto’s junkyard she is around high school age and he is 9 years old.
 It is completely normal for a kid to fall in love with an older “babysitter” type person in your life.
 What’s also normal is for women to love Ewan Mcgregor.
 Take away the magic and the mystique, Obi Wan’s a good looking guy.
 Now add back the magic and mystique, jackpot.
 How could any queen not be impressed?
 This is where it began.
 A fun forbidden relationship that was pushed together through the tragedy of his fallen master Qui Gon Jinn.
 After which he broke the rule to train Anakin.
 Seemingly knowing that the man he idolized was a bit of a rebel, I think he could have absolutely started breaking other rules, like the whole “no attachments” ideology.